FranciscoCBueno/pokedex/README.md

 ## Current features

 - National Pokédex list:
+  - Search bar to look up by name or by id
   - Official sprites
   - Legendary or Mythical indicator
   - Each card is colored with it's Pokémon's colors